Camp Lejeune Bladder Cancer Lawsuit

 What is the Camp Lejeune Justice Act?

-Because the statute of limitations against suing for damages had passed years before it was known that the drinking water at Camp Lejeune was hurting people, further legislation needed to be created to protect the rights of those affected.
+Because the statute of limitations against suing for damages had passed years before it was known that the drinking water at Camp Lejeune was harming people, further legislation needed to be created to protect the rights of those affected.

 Because the training camp had been active for so long, people affected were spread far and wide, and many had already faced difficulties in dealing with the VA and being turned away for years.
 The act required anyone who had lived at the camp for 30 days or more between August 1, 1953, and December 31, 1987, to be eligible.
-The list of diseases and conditions was raised to 23, up from just one in earlier years.
+The list of diseases and conditions was increased to 23, up from just one in earlier years.

 Why hire an attorney?

-- Damages generally increase with legal representation.
+- Financial compensation generally increases with legal representation.

-- The legal system is often confusing, with deadlines, forms to fill out, and other hoops to jump through.
+- The legal system is often confusing, with deadlines, technical forms to fill out, and other hoops to jump through.

 - From mediation to a jury trial before a judge, an attorney has experience in knowing how to argue your case with the information collected.